All students must meet the Requirements for the Doctor of Philosophy Degree

 The mission of the Department of Agriculture, Landscape, and Environment (formerly Plant and Soil Science) is to expand, integrate, and extend the knowledge of agricultural systems and environmental quality in plant/soil ecosystems affecting the people of Vermont, the region, and the world.
 The department will provide excellence in education, research, and extension that will foster environmentally, economically, and socially sound practices.

-The department offers graduate programs leading to the Doctor of Philosophy (Ph.D.) in all fields in plant science and soil science.
+The department offers graduate programs leading to the Doctor of Philosophy (Ph.D.) in Plant and Soil Science.
 A dissertation, based on original research, is required for this degree.
-Completion of the requirements normally takes 3 to 4 years for the Ph.D. degree.
+Completion of the requirements normally takes 3 to 4 years for students who start with a completed Master of Science (M.S.) degree.
+For students who start with a Batchelor of Science (B.S.) degree, take 5 years.

-- Biological control of insect pests – entomopathogenic fungi
+- Biological control of insect pests and invasive earthworms – entomopathogenic fungi

 - Integrated pest management (IPM) in greenhouse and field situations